s2004Dev/BAT/README.md

 #### Subcommand

 Used to annotate a method and register it in the help command.
 This Annotation can only be used inside a class annotated with the `@CommandClass` annotation.
+You can mark a method multiple times.

 It will be registered as a subcommand of another existing command.

-- Parameter **parent**: This parameter is used to tell the library what's the parent command of this subcommand.
+- Parameter **name**: This parameter is used to give the subcommand a name.
+Leave it blank to use the method's name instead.
+- Parameter **parent**: Use this parameter to define who's the original command.
+Leave it blank to use the method's name instead.
 - Parameter **description**: This parameter is the description of the subcommand the final user will see when he will call the prefix + `help ` + `<command name>` command.
 - Parameter **usage**: This is an optional parameter that allows you to describe the syntax of the subcommand, by